 - Studies in Language and Literature: World Literature.
-English, Dutch, French, Spanish, German, Italian, Arabic, and numerous self-taught languages.
+We offer English, Dutch, French, Spanish, German, Italian, Arabic, and numerous self-taught languages.

 - Language Acquisition: Foreign language-learning programme for students with previous experience of learning the language or foreign language-learning programme for beginners.
-English, Dutch, Dutch for beginners, German for beginners, French, French for beginners, Spanish, Spanish for beginners.
+We offer English, Dutch, Dutch for beginners, German for beginners, French, French for beginners, Spanish, Spanish for beginners.

 - Individuals and Societies: Economics, Environmental Systems and Societies, Geography, History, Global Politics, World Arts and Cultures